Category Archives: Thai Royals

 King Ananda Mahidol of Thailand in 1938; Credit – Wikipedia

 In 1938, accompanied by his mother and his siblings, Ananda Mahidol returned to Thailand for the first time as its king.
-He spent two months in Thailand and then returned to Switzerland to resume his studies.
+He spent two months in Thailand and returned to Switzerland to resume his studies.

 In December 1941, during World War II, Japan occupied Thailand.
-King Ananda Mahidol was studying in Switzerland and he remained there until the end of World War II.
+King Ananda Mahidol was studying in Switzerland and remained there until the end of World War II.
 He returned to Thailand in December 1945 after receiving a law degree from the University of Lausanne in Switzerland.
 King Ananda Mahidol had plans to return to the University of Lausanne to obtain a Ph.D. in law four days after his death.
-After obtaining his Ph.D, he planned to return permanently to Thailand and have his coronation.
+After he obtained his Ph.D, he planned to return permanently to Thailand and have his coronation.

 On June 9, 1946, 20-year-old King Ananda Mahidol of Thailand was found shot to death in his bedroom in the Boromphiman Throne Hall, a residential palace located in the Grand Palace complex in Bangkok, Thailand.
 King Ananda Mahidol was cremated at Sanam Luang, an open public square in Bangkok, Thailand on March 29, 1950, four years after his death.